tcranston/VetLIFU/_questions/How_much_does_it_cost.markdown

 title:  "How much does it cost?"
 weight: 980
 ---
-£40 for an initial consultation.
-Price is then dependent on the treatment regime required.
+Price is dependant on the treatment regime required, but please contact us for further information.